soungl/myWebsite/content/project/ski-nh.md

 title = "Economic Impact Study for Ski NH"

 # Project summary to display on homepage.
-summary = "The ski inudstry makes a huge contribution to the region's economy."
+summary = "The ski NH commissioned Daniel Lee at Plymouth State University to estimate economic contribution of the ski industry to New Hampshire's economy"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "ski-nh.jpg"